 Publishing articles and white papers, otherwise known as Article Marketing, is a great way to build your credibility and find new prospects.
 Regardless of your industry, you have certain skills and knowledge you can share with your prospects.
 Once you’re ready to publish a new article, tap into several of the Article Directories available.
 We recommend one like iSnare, which will submit your article to over 1000 other websites for only $2.

 We also love using sites like Squidoo to publish our content.
 With 1,000,000+ members, Squidoo is a great place to be found.
-We'll often "package" several blog articles into a Squidoo webpage.
-For example, our page about How To Prospect If You Hate To Cold Call drives dozens of visitors to our site each week and consistenly creates new leads.
+We’ll often “package” several blog articles into a Squidoo webpage.
+For example, our page about How To Prospect If You Hate To Cold Call drives dozens of visitors to our site each week and consistently creates new leads.

 eBooks, Kits & Other Downloads

 People love good resources they can download.
 Share your expertise and knowledge and don’t be afraid to give away some of your “secret recipes.”
 For example, we created The Ultimate Guide to Selling With Email and it generated over 200 leads in the first day we released it!
 We used an opt-in form on our website and then promoted it with social media to maximize the success rate.
 Here are the actual steps we took:

 1. We created an opt-in form that asked visitors to submit their contact information before downloading.
 This form is managed by BuzzBuilder’s software.

 2. We posted the guide on SlideShare but did not allow people to download it directly from the SlideShare site.
 The last page of the Guide directed them to our website to download a full copy.